Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ![A true color image from FengYun 3C](../../assets/images/Radio/compressed/True-color-COMPRESSED.jpg) *FengYun 3C received on 29/03/2024 using a 125 cm dish and a SawBird GOES+.
 Processed using SatDump with the `197` RGB composite.
 Median blur applied, equalized.
 65% quality lossy JPEG compression with 0.05 gaussian blur applied.*

-#  (TODO) MIscallenous stuff
+# MIscallenous stuff

 ## Pass rating scale
 This scale is not official or perfect, I just created it to be able to gauge how good each **xRPT** satellite pass was.
 Which metric to use is debatable, but I personally prefer how many kilometres of the ground track you received from the satellite. <u> Given Meteor-M's spatial resolution of approximately 1 kilometre, you can use the vertical length of raw MSU-MR images from your LRPT pass to get the amount of kilometres you tracked</u>

 For example: `/path/to/product/MSU-MR/msu-mr_1.png`, has a 2,048 × **4,750 px** resolution.
 This means, that the resulting image has approximately 4,750 km of the satellite's ground track.